martclanor/vscode-mf6-syntax/README.md

 ## Usage

 - The extension activates based on the file's extension.
-If not detected, use `Change Language Mode` in VS Code and set it to `MODFLOW 6`.
+If not detected, use `MF6 Syntax: Syntax-highlight as MF6 file` command to set MF6 as the language mode.
 - VS Code's minimap can display enlarged section headers (block names), which may appear cluttered.
 To simplify the view, disable this feature by setting `editor.minimap.showRegionSectionHeaders` to `false`.